narindergupta/confluent-kafka-rest-charm/README.md

-# Confluent-schema-regostry-charm
+# Confluent-kafka-rest-charm

-This charm will deploy confulent Schema Registry from deb package.
+This charm will deploy confulent Kafka Rest Proxy from deb package.

 # Building

-    cd src/confluent-schema-registry
+    cd src/
     charm build

 Will build the Kafka charm, and then the charm in `/tmp/charm-builds`.